Home Improvement Arc

 "Sure.
 It's mostly just honey after that."

-"… Those jars survived?"
+"… Those jars survived the trip?"

 And thus another day of work ended without incident.